Unnal Mudiyum Thambi: Plot

 A car makes an entry into the village.
-An MP (V. K. Ramasamy) gets out of the car and finds that the village is self-disciplined in terms of cleanliness, and the villagers get rid of bad habits, such as drinking.
+An MP gets out of the car and finds that the village is self-disciplined in terms of cleanliness, and the villagers get rid of bad habits, such as drinking.
 He learns that the cause of all this is a young man named Udaymoorthy.
 The MP wonders how only a young man was able to achieve this and expresses this to Udayamoorthy; a flashback begins.

 Adolescent Udayamoorthy, from a high society family, sees an old, blind beggar woman struggling to pick up a banana thrown by a passerby.
 Udayamoorthy doesn't help the woman, and an old man helps the beggar woman instead.
 The old man calls Udayamurthy and advises him to be helpful to others.
 The struggle of that elderly woman pinches his mindset due him not helping her in need.
 Now an adult, Udayamoorthy is a very mischievous and happy-go-lucky guy who likes to pull pranks on his family members and gets punished by his father Bilahari Marthandam Pillai, an ardent devotee and short-tempered Carnatic music singer.
 Pillai's elder son is born mute and hence had to take in instrument, the nadhaswaram, which he is quite adept at.

 One day, Pillai shouts at Udayamoorthy, saying that it is better to die than to live an irresponsible life like this, and this hurts Udayamoorthy.
 The next morning, family members are shocked on seeing Udayamurthy hanging himself at the middle of the hall.
 But actually, it is another prank played by him, and he did not die so.
-Angayarkanni (Manorama), hurt by the mischief, feels sad for not playing her role as a sister-in-law and not raising Udayamoorthy properly and making him as an irresponsible boy.
+Angayarkanni, hurt by the mischief, feels sad for not playing her role as a sister-in-law and not raising Udayamoorthy properly and making him as an irresponsible boy.
 Udayamoorthy changes his mind and start to be responsible, making his family happy.
 He comes to a decision of being helpful to the society by reminding of the temple incident in his adolescent life and on seeing an old gardener who wants to live usefully for the society at least by planting trees.